CU-DBMI/mends-on-fhir/omop-json/README.md

 ## Runtime variables
 Runtime variables may be set on command line or in a .env file located in the same directory as the OMOP\_TO\_JSON.PY file.
 Variables declared in the command line overwrite values declared in the .env file.
-The one exception is the use of LIMIT in the provided SQLFILE.
-If LIMIT is present in the SQL statement, runtime values for nrow or NROW are ignored.
+See below for comment regarding LIMIT/NROWS.

 Default values, where listed below, are used when variable values are not set in the command line or .env file.